uber-archive/idl/README.md

     recent versions.
 Note: You cannot pick and choose which services to update.
 This is intentional.
- - `idl publish` - Publish the Thrift IDL file for your service to the thrift registry repository.
+ - `idl publish` - Publish the Thrift IDL file for your service to the idl registry repository.
 This command should set up to be automatically executed when a change to the service IDL lands on `master` or when that change on `master` is deployed to production.